Outsourced Swept Path Analysis for Planning & Design

 Delivery Periods & Upgrades:

-• Larger or bulk orders may require extended delivery periods.
-Faster delivery options (e.g., HP60 or HP80) may not be available for high-volume projects due to the increased workload and quality assurance required.
+• High-volume or complex orders may require extended delivery periods.
+Faster options (e.g., HP60 / HP80) may not be available for larger plan packs due to workload and quality assurance requirements.
+Where an expedited delivery is not feasible, it will not be shown as an option within the quotation.

-• If project urgency changes, clients can upgrade the delivery period even after accepting the fee quotation (this excludes Vehicle Route Analysis (VRA)).
-This is subject to an additional admin charge—full details are provided within the fee quotation.
+• If project urgency changes after acceptance, clients may upgrade the delivery period (excluding Vehicle Route Analysis (VRA)), subject to availability and an additional admin charge.
+Full details are provided within the fee quotation.

 Need Help?
 Let’s Talk!